A priority for all health innovation networks, a focus for specific projects

 Each PSC works with its local Integrated Care System (ICS) to develop and distribute innovative improvement methods, which are systematic, evidence-based and measurable.

-The NatPatSIP’s current work focuses on five safety improvement programmes (download the driver diagram below):
+The NatPatSIP’s current work focuses on these safety improvement programmes (download the driver diagram):

-Together, we will reduce deterioration-associated harm by improving the planning, identification, escalation and response (PIER) to physical deterioration by March 2023.
+Together, we will reduce deterioration-associated harm by improving the planning, identification, escalation and response (PIER) to physical deterioration.

 Maternity and neonatal safety